Reading Multi-Band TIFFs with Rasterio: Explicit CRS & Memory-Safe Workflows

 print(f"Raster read failed: {e}")

-The rasterio.open() context manager guarantees that file handles are properly closed.
-This prevents OS-level locks and memory leaks during batch processing.
-The src.count attribute dynamically detects the total number of bands.
-This is critical when processing heterogeneous datasets from different sensors.
+The rasterio.open() context manager guarantees that file handles are properly closed, preventing OS-level locks and memory leaks during batch processing.
+The src.count attribute dynamically detects the total number of bands — critical when processing heterogeneous datasets from different sensors.

 By default, src.read() loads all bands into a (bands, height, width) NumPy array.
-Passing a list of 1-based indices (e.g., [2, 3, 4, 8]) allows selective loading.
-This drastically reduces RAM overhead for large multispectral stacks.
+Passing a list of 1-based indices (e.g., [2, 3, 4, 8]) allows selective loading, drastically reducing RAM overhead for large multispectral stacks.

-Explicit CRS validation (src.crs.is_epsg_code) catches malformed or missing headers before downstream operations corrupt spatial joins.
-The transform object maps pixel coordinates to real-world coordinates.
-This is a strict requirement for accurate masking, resampling, and vector alignment.
-For deeper dives into coordinate transformations and vector-raster alignment, explore Raster Data Handling with Rasterio to understand how affine matrices interact with polygon geometries.
+Explicit CRS validation catches malformed or missing headers before downstream operations corrupt spatial joins.
+The transform object maps pixel coordinates to real-world coordinates — a strict requirement for accurate masking, resampling, and vector alignment.
+For deeper dives into coordinate transformations and vector-raster alignment, explore Raster Data Handling with Rasterio.

-- Missing or Ambiguous CRS: Some TIFFs store CRS in non-standard tags or use custom projections.
-Use
+1. Missing or Ambiguous CRS: Some TIFFs store CRS in non-standard tags or use custom projections.
+Use rasterio.warp.transform_bounds() to verify extents against known coordinates.
+To attach a CRS to an existing file (with a new output), pass crs=CRS.from_epsg(4326) when opening for write.